elahshalev/Elah_Shalev_interview/README.md

 # Instructions

 ## Part 1
-1. Download all data within the “spotify_top200_viral50_data” directory
+1. Fork and clone this repo.
+You will upload your own private GitHub at the end containing all of this repo's assets in addition to your code, final spreadsheet report, and playlist link (pasted in a README).

-2. Concatenate all spreadsheets into one, consolidated spreadsheet containing every country and genre.
+2. With the "spotify_top200_viral50_data", concatenate all spreadsheets into one consolidated spreadsheet containing every country and genre.
 There should be 1750 total rows with the countries and genres listed above.

 3. Drop the columns: